Poll Worker Resources

 POLL WORKER TRAINING TEST

-The Poll Worker Training Test for the April 23, 2024 Primary will be available in April.
+The Poll Worker Training Test for the November 5, 2024 General Election will be available in October.

 About the Poll Worker Test

 To qualify for training pay, all poll workers must pass the Delaware County Poll Worker Test, regardless of experience or participating in online or in-person training.
 The test is customized to each election.
-Poll workers will not be paid for training if they do not pass the test and successfully serve on Election Day.
+Poll workers will NOT be paid for training if they fail to pass the test and successfully serve on Election Day.

 A score of 80% (20 out of 25 questions answered correctly) is needed to pass.
 The test can be taken as many times as needed to score a passing grade.
 If a Poll Worker would prefer a hard copy of the test, please contact the Poll Worker Hotline at (484) 460-3750 to make arrangements.
-To ensure poll workers are rested before Election Day, the test link will be removed at 9:00 pm on Mon., April 22.
+To ensure poll workers are rested before Election Day, the test link will be removed at 9:00 p.m. .on Monday, November 4, 2024.

 POLL WORKER ELECTION MATERIAL PICK-UPS